 You can see that when the neighbours moved in certain distributional changes occured in the accounting relationships and the situation became more complicated.
 But the basic principles summarised by the sectoral accounts remain intact.

 I could have extended the model to have a period of external surpluses.
 If they had have been large enough then private saving could have been supported even though the public fiscal positions were in surplus.
 This is the Norwegian case.
 But very few nations are in this situation.
 Most of the nations are in the situation presented in this model.
 Current account deficits are the norm.

 This typical model allows you to see that under these normal circumstances, fiscal surpluses undermine income generation, reduce the capacity of the private domestic sector to work and save, and destroy the wealth holdings of the latter.
 Ultimately this sort of strategy will generate insolvency and crisis.

 The introduction of the next door neighbours should also dispel any notions that the “closed economy” version of this model was hiding something important.
 It was not.
 The sectoral balances are very clear when you add the external sector.

 Further, you should be able to clearly understand that the China Family is not funding the public spending in this model.
 How can it?
-I issue my own business cards and they issue their cards.
+I issue my own personal calling cards and they issue their cards.
 I spend in my cards.